The Effect of Mission Duration on LISA Science Objectives: Stellar-mass compact objects

-To investigate the effects of changes in mission duration, a SOBH population was simulated with a comoving merger rate density of $35$ Gpc$^{-3}$ yr$^{-1}$, with masses distributed flat in log space and a maximum mass cut for the primary BH of $M_1=50\msun$.
-We show the results of 1000 realizations of LISA observations for the continuous and gappy scenarios in Fig.~\ref{fig:SOBH}.
-We find that the number of SOBHs that can be identified with SNR$>8\,(5)$ increases from an average of 10\,(40) for 3 years of continuous data to an average of 19\,(75) for 4.5 years of data.
+To investigate the effects of changes in mission duration, a SOBH population was simulated with a comoving merger rate density of $35$~Gpc$^{-3}$~yr$^{-1}$, with masses distributed flat in log space and a maximum mass cut for the primary BH of $M_1=50\msun$.
+We show the results of 1000 realizations of LISA observations for two scenarios (continuous data or data with gaps) in Fig.~\ref{fig:SOBH}.
+We find that the number of SOBHs that can be identified with SNR$>8$ increases from an average of 10, for 3 years of continuous data to an average of 19, for 4.5 years of data.
 This corresponds to a $N\propto T_{\rm{data}}^{3/2}$ scaling.
 The number of SOBHs observed by LISA depends on $T_{\rm data}$ rather than $T_{\rm elapsed}$.
 In practice, 4.5~yr of continuous observations yield the same number of detections as 6~yr of observations with 75\% duty cycle, since the gap duration of both the T6G1 and T6G5 scenarios are much shorter than $T_{\rm{signal}}$.
-The number of potential multiband sources observable by ground-based detectors within 10 years of LISA observation also roughly doubles when increasing $T_{\rm data}$ by 50\% in scenarios T6C/T6G1/T6G5, going from $\approx 1.5\,(7)$ to $\approx 3\,(12)$ assuming SNR$>8\,(5)$.
-By increasing $T_{\rm data}$ from 3 to 4.5~yr, the chance of a simulated Universe realization yielding zero multiband sources with SNR$>8$ ($f_{\rm bad}$, shown at the bottom of Fig.~\ref{fig:SOBH}) decreases from $\approx 20\%$ to $\approx 5\%$.
+The number of potential multiband sources observable by ground-based detectors within 10 years of LISA observation also roughly doubles when increasing $T_{\rm data}$ by 50\% in scenarios T6C/T6G1/T6G5, going from $\approx 1.5$ to $\approx 3$, again assuming SNR$>8$.
+By increasing $T_{\rm data}$ from 3~yr to 4.5~yr, the chance of a simulated Universe realization yielding zero multiband sources with SNR$>8$ ($f_{\rm bad}$, shown at the bottom of Fig.~\ref{fig:SOBH}) decreases from $\approx 20\%$ to $\approx 5\%$.